symfony/symfony/UPGRADE-4.4.md

    ```

  * Deprecated the `ExceptionController` and `PreviewErrorController` controllers, use `ErrorController` from the HttpKernel component instead
- * Deprecated all built-in error templates, use the error renderer mechanism of the `ErrorRenderer` component
+ * Deprecated all built-in error templates, use the error renderer mechanism of the `ErrorHandler` component
  * Deprecated loading custom error templates in non-html formats.
 Custom HTML error pages based on Twig keep working as before:

    Before (`templates/bundles/TwigBundle/Exception/error.json.twig`):